-Wesfarmers delivered a good result, increasing the Group's underlying profit by 5.2 per cent, especially given the challenging conditions experienced by the retail and Insurance divisions as well as extra costs associated with flood recovery efforts and the expansion of the Curragh coal mine.
+Managing Director Richard Goyder said it was a good result to increase the Group's underlying profit by 5.2 per cent, especially given the challenging conditions experienced by the retail and Insurance divisions as well as extra costs associated with flood recovery efforts and the expansion of the Curragh coal mine.

-Continuing improvements in the turnaround retail businesses of Coles, Kmart and Officeworks were evident.
-These businesses reported strong increases in customer numbers and unit volumes sold, as well as further gains in operating efficiencies, reflecting in combined earnings growth of 13.4 per cent for these businesses.
+"Continuing improvements in the turnaround retail businesses of Coles, Kmart and Officeworks were evident.
+These businesses reported strong increases in customer numbers and unit volumes sold, as well as further gains in operating efficiencies, reflecting in combined earnings growth of 13.4 per cent for these businesses," Mr Goyder said.

-Bunnings recorded another solid result despite ongoing deflationary impacts, as consumer and commercial customers continue to respond well to the focus on improving price, range and service.
+"Bunnings recorded another solid result despite ongoing deflationary impacts, as consumer and commercial customers continue to respond well to the focus on improving price, range and service.

-The Industrial and Safety and chemicals businesses recorded strong results for the half, benefiting from good operating performances, as well as high demand from the resources sector for their products.
+"Our Industrial and Safety and chemicals businesses recorded strong results for the half, benefiting from good operating performances, as well as high demand from the resources sector for their products.

-Resources made good progress with the expansion works at both the Curragh and Bengalla mines as well as its efficiency programs.
+"Resources made good progress with the expansion works at both the Curragh and Bengalla mines as well as its efficiency programs.

-The Group was pleased to record a strong increase in operating cash flows through good capital management, especially given the strong capital investment phase that the Group is embarking on.
-During the period, Wesfarmers continued to strengthen its retail networks as well as progress the expansion of its export coal mines and ammonium nitrate facility.
+"It was pleasing to record a strong increase in operating cash flows through good capital management, especially given the strong capital investment phase that the Group is embarking on.
+During the period, we continued to strengthen our retail networks as well as progress the expansion of our export coal mines and ammonium nitrate facility."

-Although the retail trading environment was expected to remain subdued in the second-half, the outlook for the Group remained positive.
+Mr Goyder said that although the retail trading environment was expected to remain subdued in the second-half, the outlook for the Group remained positive.

-Wesfarmers anticipates continued improvement from the Group's retail businesses, increased export coal sales volumes, following the completion of the current expansions, and a better Insurance division result, on the basis of a return to a more normal pattern of claims.
+"We anticipate continued improvement from the Group's retail businesses, increased export coal sales volumes, following the completion of the current expansions, and a better Insurance division result, on the basis of a return to a more normal pattern of claims," he said.